-The following in-service withdrawal rules apply if you have attained age 591⁄2:
+The following in-service withdrawal rules apply if you have attained age 591/2:

-- You may withdraw any participant contributions and rollover contributions, plus related investment earnings. - If you have base hours of no more than 20% of a full-time schedule, you may make a withdrawal of all or a portion of your employer contributions, plus related investment earnings.
-(If you have base hours of more than 20% of a fulltime schedule, you cannot take a withdrawal from your employer contributions.)
+- You may withdraw any participant contributions (including any contributions transferred from the NYU Grossman School of Medicine Supplemental Retirement Plan on July 1, 2009) and rollover contributions, plus related investment earnings. - If you have base hours of no more than 20% of a full-time schedule, you may make a withdrawal of all or a portion of your employer contributions, plus related investment earnings.
+(If you have base hours of more than 20% of a full-time schedule, you cannot take a withdrawal from your employer contributions.)